Project vs. People Management

 Both disciplines require strong leadership skills.
-Project managers and supervisors propel teams to achieve common goals.
-To be a leader, people have to follow.
-If a project manager or supervisor does not have followers, the consequences are dire.
-Work does not get done, and everyone gets frustrated.
-While individual followers may face disciplinary action, leaders are the ones whose jobs are most in jeopardy when their leadership is not followed.
+Project managers and supervisors lead teams to achieve common goals and, to be a leader, people have to follow.
+Work does not get done when team members don't fill their roles, and everyone gets frustrated, and while individuals may face disciplinary action, leaders are the ones whose jobs are most in jeopardy when targets are missed.

-Communication is critical to project management and supervision.
 A common adage about project managers is they spend 90% of their time communicating.
-Any project manager should tell you that’s true.
-Checking on the status of a task that a member is committed to completing, writing status reports, and holding meetings are just a few of the communication responsibilities project managers have.
-Supervisors communicate much of the time as well.
-Setting expectations with their staff, gathering information, and reporting on the team’s work are some supervisory responsibilities that require effective communication.
+Checking on the status of a task that a member is committed to completing, writing status reports, and holding meetings are just a few of the responsibilities managers have.
+Supervisors also set expectations with their staff, gather information, and report on the team’s work

 Organizational skills are important for project managers and supervisors.
 Project managers tend to be planners by nature who thrive on establishing a plan and executing it.
 They even have plans within plans like a communication plan within a project’s work breakdown structure.
 Supervisors need to keep track of what their staff members are doing.
 Supervisors ensure everyone is working on the right things at the right time.
 They corral the work of individual contributors to help their efforts be most useful to their employing business, nonprofit or government agency.

 Using Appropriate Leverage to Complete Tasks

 Authority - Project managers do not hold management authority over their project team members whereas supervisors can hire, fire, discipline and compel their staff to follow orders.
 Without the threat of personnel action in their back pockets, This dynamic requires project leaders to have excellent management skills.
 Granted, supervisors should rarely threaten personnel action, but they have the ability, and many times, that is enough of a threat.